Bring your design ideas to life

 • Strong hoodie designs balance impact and wearability.
 The best placements support the brand’s message and positioning without overwhelming the garment.

-• To find the right hoodie logo placement and size, consider how the hoodie fits and who it’s for
+• To find the right hoodie logo placement and size, consider how the hoodie fits and who it’s for.

-• Color contrast, fabric texture, printing method,hoodie style, and overall branding all influence how clearly a logo appears when printed.
+• Color contrast, fabric texture, printing method, hoodie style, and overall branding all influence how clearly a logo appears when printed.

 Why hoodie logo placements matter

 One of the most common hoodie design mistakes new print-on-demand sellers make is underestimating logo placements.
-A design that works on one hoodie style can fall flat on another, so it’s essential to think beyond the artwork itself and focus on where that design lives.
+A design that works on one hoodie style falls flat on another, so it��s essential to think beyond the artwork itself and focus on where that design lives.

 Whether you’re starting your own clothing brand or designing corporate apparel, a smart logo placement strategy can: